theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/huawei.md

 They are activated by default.

 Connection retry is a functionality that prevents extractions from failing if the connection to Huawei is interrupted.
-The retry function is implemented according to [Microsoft Guidelines](https://docs.microsoft.com/en-us/azure/architecture/best-practices/retry-service-specific#retry-strategies).
-The retry logic is based on WebExceptionStatus.

 If an exception is thrown, Xtract Universal uses an exponential retry strategy to reestablish connection to Huawei.
 The selected exponential retry strategy results in 7 retry attempts and an overall timespan of 140 seconds.